 The treatment of patients with diabetes who are admitted to the general medical wards of the hospital for a procedure or intercurrent illness is reviewed here.
 The treatment of hyperglycemia in critically ill patients, the perioperative management of diabetes, and the treatment of complications of the diabetes itself, such as diabetic ketoacidosis, are discussed separately.
-(See "Glycemic control and intensive insulin therapy in critical illness" and "Perioperative management of blood glucose in adults with diabetes mellitus" and "Treatment of diabetic ketoacidosis and hyperosmolar hyperglycemic state in adults" and "Management of hypoglycemia during treatment of diabetes mellitus".)
+(See "Glycemic control and intensive insulin therapy in critical illness" and "Perioperative management of blood glucose in adults with diabetes mellitus" and "Diabetic ketoacidosis and hyperosmolar hyperglycemic state in adults: Treatment" and "Management of hypoglycemia during treatment of diabetes mellitus".)

 GOALS IN THE HOSPITAL SETTING

 The main goals in patients with diabetes needing hospitalization are to minimize disruption of the metabolic state, prevent an untoward result, and return the patient to a stable glycemic balance as quickly as possible.
 These goals are not always easy to achieve.
 On the one hand, the stress of the acute illness tends to raise blood glucose concentrations.
 On the other hand, the anorexia that often accompanies illness or the need for fasting before a procedure tends to do the opposite.
 Because the net effect of these countervailing forces is not easily predictable in a given patient, the target blood glucose concentration is usually higher than when the patient is stable.